rturnq/solid-router/README.md

   //      "baz" --> "/base/foo/baz"
   resolvePath(base: string, path: string, from?: string): string;

-  // The factory takes the path defined on each <Route> and returns a matcher function which will
+  // This factory takes the path defined on each <Route> and returns a matcher function which
-  // return an object containing all route parameters when it matches the router's location or null
+  // returns an object containing all route parameters when the path matches the router's location
-  // when it does not.
-The default matcher uses regexparam (https://github.com/lukeed/regexparam) to
+  // or null when it does not.
+The default matcher uses regexparam (https://github.com/lukeed/regexparam)
-  // create a route matching function.
-Overriding this along with `resolvePath`  will allow you to
+  // to create a route matching function.
+Overriding this along with `resolvePath`  will allow you
-  // use any path format you would like. createMatcher(pathDefinition: string, options: RouteOptions): RouteMatcher;
+  // to use any path format you would like. createMatcher(pathDefinition: string, options: RouteOptions): RouteMatcher;

   // Parse the location query string into a map of key/values.
 The default query string parser is